suvro47/HOJ/README.md

-# Battle OF Brain Online Judge
+# Battle Of Brain Online Judge